sachinayyar/devops-setup/CICD/sonarqube-integration/README.md

-## Sonarqube integration in pipeline
+## Sonarqube integration in jenkins pipeline